jack-pepper/Minishell/README.md

 19/03 [M] prompt: include later the prompt symbol as an env variable at startup?
 It would allow to modify it easily.

 ### POSTPONED ISSUES (MUST CHECK BEFORE VALIDATING THE PROJECT)

+28/03 [M] segfault if the input is composed only of whitespace

 26/03 [M] check env arg to main for portability issues